Disneyland Paris: 1995 turnaround

 On 1 October 1994, Euro Disney changed its name to Disneyland Paris.
 On 31 May 1995, a new attraction opened at the theme park.
 Space Mountain: De la Terre à la Lune had been planned since the inception of Disneyland Paris under the name Discovery Mountain, but was reserved for a revival of public interest.
-With a redesign of the attraction (which had premiered as Space Mountain at the Walt Disney World Resort's Magic Kingdom in 1975) including a "cannon launch" system, inversions, and an on-ride soundtrack, the US$100 million attraction was dedicated in a ceremony attended by celebrities such as Elton John, Claudia Schiffer, and Buzz Aldrin.
+With a redesign of the attraction (which had premiered as Space Mountain at the Walt Disney World's Magic Kingdom in 1975) including a "cannon launch" system, inversions, and an on-ride soundtrack, the US$100 million attraction was dedicated in a ceremony attended by celebrities such as Elton John, Claudia Schiffer, and Buzz Aldrin.

 On 25 July 1995, Disneyland Paris reported its first quarterly profit of US$35.3 million.
 On 15 November 1995, the results for the fiscal year ending 30 September 1995 were released; in one year the theme park's attendance had climbed from 8.8 million to 10.7 million, an increase of 21%.
 Hotel occupancy had also climbed from 60 to 68.5%.
 After debt payments, Disneyland Paris ended the year with a net profit of US$22.8 million.

-2000 onwards
+2000–2017

-As of March 2002, Disneyland Paris underwent a second name change to Disneyland Resort Paris.
+In March 2002, Disneyland Paris underwent a second name change to Disneyland Resort Paris.
+That same month on 16 March, Walt Disney Studios Park opened to the public, coinciding with the 10th anniversary of the resort.
 In 2002, Euro Disney S.C.A. and the Walt Disney Company announced another annual profit for Disneyland Paris.
 However, it then incurred a net loss in the three years following.
 By March 2004, the Walt Disney Company had agreed to write off all debt that Euro Disney S.C.A. owed to the Walt Disney Company.
 On 1 December 2003, Euro Disney S.C.A launched the 'Need Magic?' campaign, which lasted until March 2006 to bring new, first-time European visitors to the resort.
-And by 2005, having been open fewer than fifteen years, Disneyland Paris had become the number one tourist destination for Europe, outselling the Louvre and the Eiffel Tower.

 In March 2006, Disneyland Resort Paris launched the advertising campaign "believe in your dreams" and paired with the TGV East European Line to encourage European family attendance to the resort.
 Shortly after announcing a 12% increase in revenues for the fiscal year of 2007, Euro Disney S.C.A. implemented a "reverse split" consolidation of shares of 100 to 1.
 August 2008 brought the resort's 200 millionth visitor, and made for the third consecutive year of growth in revenues for the resort as well as a record 15.3 million visitors in attendance.